spikenail/spikenail/README.md

 #### Static roles

-Static roles are roles that not depends on particular document or data set.
+Static roles are roles that not depend on a particular document or a data set.
-They calculated once per request for current user.
+They are calculated once per a request for a current user.

 Built-in static roles are: